 Are guinea pigs affectionate pets?
-Yes, guinea pigs are affectionate pets, their level of affection mostly depends on the owner’s behavior.
-So if you are gentle and you help them adapt to their new home, your pet should be very affectionate.
-On the other hand, if you make them feel in danger, of course, they will be afraid of you, and they will not be affectionate.
-So my honest opinion is that the pet-owner relationship is up to the owner even if the answer to the question tends to be ‘yes.’
-Scientifically speaking researches show that guinea pigs are indeed affectionate pets as they live in very bonded groups.
+Yes, guinea pigs are affectionate pets, their level of affection mostly depends on the owner’s behavior towards the guinea pig.
+So if you are gentle and you do everything to help them adapt to their new home, your guinea pigs will slowing start showing affection.
+On the other hand, if you make guinea pigs feel as they are in danger, of course, they will be afraid of you, and they will not be affectionate.
+Every pet-owner relationship is in the hands of the owner.

-If you plan on getting a guinea pig, you should know by now that in the wild nature, they are prey animals.
-It is not a surprise knowing their small size.
 As prey animals, situated at the bottom of the food chain, they are always on alert, and it’s hard for them to feel safe.
 They can sleep with their eyes open.
 This is why it is very important to behave appropriately with them.

 This old expression is genuine when it comes to guinea pigs.
-You should always give them food when they finish what you already put in the cage.
-Another great tip that falls into this category is that whenever you provide them with food, you should talk to them making them feel secure around you.
+You should always give them food when they finish what you already have put in the cage.
+Another great tip that falls into this category is that whenever you provide them with food, you should talk to them in order to make them feel secure around you.

 Also, when you feed them, let them sniff and lick your fingers.
 This way they can make contact with you, and they will recognize your scent the next time you are close to them.

 So, don’t worry!
-Once they recognize you as their source of delicious food, their affection for you will grow substantially.
+Once guinea pigs recognize you as their source of delicious food, their affection for you will grow substantially.

 The only way to get your guinea pig to be affectionate is for you to build a relationship with them.